vianetz/pdf-generator/README.md

-# vianetz PDF Library
+# vianetz Pdf Library

 This library offers an easy-to-use API for PDF generation and merging.
-Internally it uses the DomPDF library for PDF generation and TCPDF for merging.
+Internally it uses the [DomPDF library](https://github.com/dompdf/dompdf) for PDF generation and [FPDI](https://github.com/Setasign/FPDI) for merging.

+More information about this PDF API can also be found [on my website](https://www.vianetz.com/en/pdf-invoice-api-magento/).

 ## Usage